-It is the goal of iQQuip® to enable the training of the shoulder belt, back and upper core in a functional way and in accordance with the principles of neurorehabilitation.
+It is the goal of iQQuip® to enable the training of the shoulder girdle, back, and upper core in a functional way and in accordance with the principles of neurorehabilitation.

-Once a clinician has identified the correct deficit the goal is to learn the patient the correct movement pattern and once this is re-established, to add load e.g., force, velocity, intensity, etc.
+Once a clinician has identified the correct deficit, the goal is to teach the patient the correct movement pattern.
+Once this is re-established, load, such as force, velocity, intensity, etc., can be added.

 PNF (Proprioceptive Neuromuscular Facilitation)

-PlyoDyne® has been designed to allow the use of the complete movement patterns to create the foundation for the shoulder girdle, back and upper core to correctly operate and be trained specifically incorporating the CNS (Central Nervous System) and the use of diagonal and spirals within the entire movement patterns and this with due regard for the PNF (Proprioceptive Neuromuscular Facilitation) rules.
+PlyoDyne® has been designed to allow the use of the complete movement patterns to create the foundation for the shoulder girdle, back, and upper core to correctly operate and be trained, specifically incorporating the CNS (Central Nervous System) and the use of diagonals and spirals within the entire movement patterns, and this with due regard for the PNF (Proprioceptive Neuromuscular Facilitation) principles.